JordanFrecon/jordanfrecon.github.io/_posts/2021-06-22-adversarial-attack.md

 where the first term penalizes the $$\ell_p$$-norm of the added perturbation while the second term enforces the fooling of the DNN classifier $$f$$ by means of the function $$g$$.

-**MI-FGSM** The *Momentum Iterative FSGM* proposed to accumulate the gradient with momentum to achieve a higher transferability of the attacks to other neural networks architectures.
+**MI-FGSM** {% include cite.html id="2018_Dong_Y_p-cvpr_baam"%}.
+The *Momentum Iterative FSGM* proposed to accumulate the gradient with momentum to achieve a higher transferability of the attacks to other neural networks architectures.

 **NI-FGSM** The *Nesterov Iterative FGSM* attack is similar to MI-FGSM but iteratively builds the adversarial attacks by adding Nesterov's accelerated gradient, instead.